2. WORD PROCESSING

 App Store, and you will need v4.0 'Retro' not the most recent version) or Intaglio (though this appears not to be able to handle very complex drawings).

-- Spreadsheets can be opened directly only in Numbers.
+- Spreadsheets can be opened directly only in the older versions of Numbers

 To use other programs, or open Painting or Database documents at all,